saikrmet/open-census-mcp-server/README.md

 - **Basic Demographics:** "Population of Miami-Dade County"
 - **Comparative Analysis:** "Compare unemployment rates between Detroit and Pittsburgh" *(derived from B23025 variables)*
+- **Housing Statistics:** "How many renter-occupied units in Phoenix?"
 - **Geographic Patterns:** "Rural poverty rates across the Southeast"
 - **Time Series:** "How has median income changed in Austin since 2015?"